Ken Shughart Award

 Ken Shughart Award Selection

-We are now accepting nominations for 2018 award recipients.
-Nominations are due before February 26, 2018.
+We are no longer accepting nominations for 2019 award recipients.

-We will recognize one Ken Shughart Award winner and one Jr. Ken Shughart Award winner.
+We will recognize a Ken Shughart Award winner and a Junior Ken Shughart Award winner.

 The selection committee considered the following factors: